 The opportunity to contribute to a better working world, where people feel happier and more fulfilled.
 I have been very humbled to contribute to the Coaching through Covid programme and felt I gained at least as much as my coachees.
 The opportunity to serve is one which drives me to continue my professional journey.

-A huge thanks to Anne for sharing her personal journey with us.
+A huge thanks to Anne for sharing her personal journey and experience of team coach training with us.

 Team coach diaries - the teams you coach are caught in a systemic web, but are they even aware of it?

 I recently had an exhilarating morning running a masterclass at the EMCC global conference on the reason why team coaches…

 The team coach diaries - exploring team dynamics through the lens of Wilfred Bion